 In many cases where the vessel owner is unidentifiable claims for compensation are submitted to Canada’s Ship-source Oil Pollution Fund (SOPF).
 The SOPF is Canada’s domestic oil spill fund which can pay claims for oil pollution damage in Canadian waters caused by the discharge of oil from a vessel.
-However, in many cases the fund is being used to compensate for damage remediation, or to mitigate the threat of damages, related to abandoned vessels.
+However, in most cases, the SOPF is being called on to compensate oil pollution damage remediation costs, or costs to mitigate the threat of such damages, the source of which are abandoned vessels.

 The SOPF recently released a report on incidents involving derelict and abandoned vessels that resulted in claims submitted to the SOPF between 2006 and 2015.
 The report concluded that the cumulative number of incidents from derelict and abandoned vessels resulting in claims totaled 80 of the 138 incidents the fund was involved in between 2006 and 2015.
 This means that 58% of all the incidents the SOPF handled were in relation to abandoned vessels.
 In this same time frame, the SOPF handled one incident related to an oil tanker.

 3 out of every 5 incidents resulting in claims to the Ship-source Oil Pollution Fund are from derelict or abandoned vessels and wrecks.

 Abandoned vessels in Canada are frequently recreational and commercial fishing vessels.
 The SOPF found that in the incidents they handled, the three largest categories of vessels abandoned are: